nnsW3/ens-offchain-resolver/packages/contracts/README.md

 ## Steps to setup the resolver contract and use in production
 - Deploy the resolver smart contract.
-- Set the url to the gateway endpoing and the signer that is used by the gateway.
+- Set the url to the gateway endpoint and the signer that is used by the gateway.
 - Update the resolver from ENS profile page for the root domain to point to the deployed contract.

 ## Contracts